Published on

 Our Top Picks for Garmin Handheld GPS Units

-Best Overall: Garmin GPSMAP 67 (or 67i with inReach)
+Best Overall: Garmin GPSMAP 67/67i

-The GPSMAP 67 dominates our rankings with multi-band GNSS technology, superior reception under dense canopy, exceptional battery life, and preloaded topographic maps.
+The Garmin GPSMAP 67/67i dominates our rankings with multi-band GNSS technology, superior reception under dense canopy, exceptional battery life, and preloaded topographic maps.
 According to European Space Agency research, multi-band systems provide 2-3x better accuracy than single-frequency GPS, which explains why this unit consistently outperformed others in our canyon and forest testing.
 The quad-helix antenna provides reliable satellite navigation even in challenging terrain, while the 16GB internal storage plus microSD support ensures you'll never run out of mapping space.

 Ideal for: Serious hikers, fieldwork professionals, multi-day expeditions requiring precise GPS navigation.